 If present under File_IBIS-ISS, Terminal_type A_gnd may be used any number of times on any of the terminal lines.

-Important: Power-aware simulations may require that Terminal_type A_gnd NOT be used as reference for interconnect models, or that ideal ground (node 0) NOT be used inside IBIS-ISS subcircuits.
+Important: Power-aware simulations may require that Terminal_type A_gnd NOT be used as reference for Interconnect Models, or that ideal ground (node 0) NOT be used inside IBIS-ISS subcircuits.

 Terminal_type_qualifier The Terminal_type_qualifier is a string that identifies the association between a terminal and a specific pin_name, signal_name, bus_label, or pad_name.
 Only certain Terminal_types may be used with pad_names, pin_names, signal_names, or bus_labels respectively, as outlined in the Connecting Pins, Pads, and Buffer Terminals section below and summarized in Table 41.